appbaseio/reactive-manual/content/getting-started/ReactiveBase.md

 **ReactiveBase** is the **base** component for all `ReactiveMaps` and `ReactiveSearch` apps.
 It binds the backend app (data source) with the UI view components (child elements to ReactiveBase), allowing the UI views to be reactively updated every time there is a change in the data source or in the UI view components.

-This is the first component you will need to add.
+This is the first component you will need to add when using `ReactiveSearch`.

 ### Usage